tensorflow/minigo/README.md

 This is a pure Python implementation of a neural-network based Go AI, using TensorFlow.

-This is based off of Brian Lee's "MuGo" -- a pure Python implementation of the first AlphaGo paper published in Nature, adapted and extended to the architecture described in the second.
+This is based off of Brian Lee's "MuGo" -- a pure Python implementation of the first AlphaGo paper ["Mastering the Game of Go with Deep Neural Networks and Tree Search"](https://www.nature.com/articles/nature16961) published in *Nature*.
+This implementation adds features and archicture changes present in the more recent Alpha Go Zero paper, ["Mastering the Game of Go without Human Knowledge"](https://www.nature.com/articles/nature24270).
+More recently, this was archicture was extended for Chess and Shogi in ["Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm"](https://arxiv.org/abs/1712.01815).
+These papers will often be abridged as *AG (AlphaGo)*, *AGZ (AlphaGo Zero)*, and *AZ (AlphaZero)*

 The goal of this project is to reproduce the results of the original paper through an open-source implementation using the Google Cloud Platform and